ujjawalece/Verilog-code-for-different-modes-of-DES/README.md

 ### Problem Statement-

 Problem statement is given [here](https://github.com/ujjawalece/Verolg-code-for-different-modes-of-DES/blob/main/I-Chip.pdf).
-Basically, we have to write a verilog code to encryt and decrpyt a given image using different modes of DES, this is known as crytography.
+Basically, we have to write a verilog code to encrypt and decrypt a given image using different modes of DES, this is known as crytography.

 Input image is below-
 ![imput image](https://github.com/ujjawalece/Verolg-code-for-different-modes-of-DES/blob/main/Input%20Image.jpg)